A Model for Multi-Agent Heterogeneous Interaction Problems: Introduction

 \section{Introduction}

-Consider the adaptive immune system which protects an organism from pathogens~\cite{Mayer_organized}.
+Consider the adaptive immune system which protects an organism from pathogens.
 Some pathogens are persistent but benign (e.g, common cold) and others are rare but dangerous (e.g., HIV).
 There is a vast number ($\sim 10^{30}$) of other pathogens on this spectrum.
-Tackling every pathogen optimally requires a specialized receptor (these are proteins expressed by lymphocytes whose molecules bind to the molecular constitution of pathogens).
-It would intuitively seem that to minimize harm, the distribution of receptors should be identical to the distribution of pathogens in the environment.
-The immune system instead allocates a relatively larger amount of resources to tackling pathogens that cause large harm even if they are rare, and relatively fewer resources to pathogens which cause less harm, even if they are encountered frequently.
-This allocation strategy might seem counter-intuitive, but there are two underlying principles.
-First, a constraint on the metabolic energy spent on maintaining a large receptor repertoire limits the total number of diverse receptors.
-And second, there exist specialized receptors that detect and tackle a specific pathogen with high probability, but these same receptors can also respond to other pathogens with a smaller probability.
+Tackling every pathogen optimally requires a specialized receptor, lymphocytes generate these receptor proteins which bind to the pathogens.
+The immune system has evolved to achieve a somewhat counter-intuitive solution: it allocates a relatively larger amount of resources to tackling pathogens that cause a large harm even if they are rare, and relatively fewer resources to pathogens which cause less harm, even if they are encountered frequently.
+Mathematical models of the immune system such as~\cite{Mayer_organized} have argued that two very natural principles are sufficient to explain this phenomenon.
+First, the metabolic resources spent by an organism are proportional to the total number of diverse receptors (as opposed to the number of receptors).
+Therefore, the immune repertoire minimizes the diversity of the receptors.
+Second, even if a receptor is best suited to tackling a specific pathogen, it can also tackle other pathogens with similar protein structures with a small probability.
+Therefore, the repertoire can tackle a much more heterogeneous pathogen population than simply what the composition of the receptors suggests, if it has the right composition.

-The above two principles allow the immune system to minimize harm more effectively than if it were to specialize a receptor for each pathogen.
-Multi-agent interaction problems, where a team of defenders interacts with a team of attackers, could benefit from similar principles.

-\cref{fig:fig1} shows a hypothetical scenario where the distribution of attackers and defenders are illustrated for electronic, ground, and air systems.
-Teams can consist of a heterogeneous group of agents with different capabilities, say offensive or defensive skills, sensing modalities, operating environments, and/or mobility.
-The goal of this paper is to understand how defenders can (a) organize a team to minimize the harm caused by different types of attackers, and (b) interact and recognize the types and capabilities of the attackers in order to adapt the defender types to evolving attacker types.